-Morten has practical experience with technical and clinical research (both animal and human) in both university and commercial environments, including performance of clinical trials according to GCP.
+Morten has practical experience with technical and clinical research in both university and commercial environments, including the performance of clinical trials according to GCP.

 Technologies for the neurologically impaired motor system